Please be sure to read the following rules before submitting to the forms at the bottom of the page!

 All performance entries are subject to the following rules.
 Disregarding these rules may result in disqualification and/or you could be asked to leave the convention.

-No surprises!
+-No surprises!
 What you present to us during practice on Saturday morning is what we should see when you go on stage during the event.
 Any dangerous stunts, messy stage props, or anything that could hinder the performance experience for others will result in instant disqualification.

-If it comes on stage with you, it must leave the stage with you.
+-If it comes on stage with you, it must leave the stage with you.
 Nothing dangerous or messy.
 Throwing objects off the stage is prohibited.
 Reckless Behavior resulting in falling off stage, or breaking/damaging equipment (or nearly doing so) will result in disqualification.
 If you break stage equipment, you buy it.
-Extremely physical acts may need approval at rehearsal to ensure safety.
+Extremely physical acts may need approval from the Cosplay Director at rehearsal to ensure safety.

 Mandatory Performance Rehearsal